An Argument in Forms

 mistaken for silence.

-Then a moment strikes the fabric
+Then a moment catches the fabric

 and the hidden weight